craiglmccarthy/craiglmccarthy.github.io-old/about.md

 Hi!
 I'm Craig.

-I'll be using this blog to record my progress and thoughts as I learn about web development, programming, and data science.
+I'll be using this blog to record my progress and thoughts as I learn web development, programming, and data science.

 It'll mostly be a monthly round-up of my activities in learning the dark arts of: